 Podcast Parlor (SF Bay Area) is a discussion list ☆ for Bay Area audio storytellers and podcast / radio enthusiasts who meet IRL to break bread, build community, and share and discuss audio art.

 Listen Up L.A.
 (Los Angeles) Meets every other month and maintains an active Facebook Group.
 Focus varies depending on feedback from previous meetings.
 Listening, socializing, introducing equipment, special guests, having fun.

-LAradio (Los Angeles) is a discussion list for Los Angeles radio-makers and podcasters. ☆New members have to be invited by a current member.
+LAradio (Los Angeles) is a discussion list for fellow Los Angeles radio-makers and podcasters. ☆New members have to be invited by a current member.

 CT Audio & Podcasting Community (Hartford) is a network of podcast creators based in greater Hartford.
 They gather to share, learn, meet, listen and network with other podcasters and audio lovers.